How to Connect Google Search Console to Google Analytics 4 + WordPress

 How to See Search Console Data in Google Analytics

-Now, look under Collections to find the Search Console card.
+Now, look under Collections to find the Life Cycle card.
 Click Edit collection.

 That’s it!
-You should now have a new Search Console section in your Google Analytics navigation:
+You should now have a new Search Console section in your Google Analytics dashboard:

 You’ve now successfully linked both platforms.
 Using the data, you can boost your site’s SEO and drive more organic traffic.

 We hope you liked our article on how to connect Google Search Console with Google Analytics.
-You may also like to go through our guide on How to See Google Analytics Traffic Source & Medium.
+You may also like to review our guide on How to See Google Analytics Traffic Source & Medium.

-And don’t forget to follow us on Twitter and Facebook to get to know the latest Google Analytics tutorials.
+And don’t forget to follow us on Twitter and Facebook to learn the latest Google Analytics tutorials.